Register a Facility in the WEM

 Further information on how to apply to register a Facility will be available in the WEM Procedure for Facility Registration Processes.
 Please note this Procedure is currently being updated and will need to go through public consultation.
 It is expected to be available in December 2024.

-In the interim please contact to the Energy Market Management (EMM) team at wa.operations@aemo.com.au.
-The EMM team will aid in completing any Facility registration process and can provide you guidance on where there may be differences from the previous market procedure for Facility Registration, De-Registration and Transfer Procedure.
+In the interim please contact the WA Registrations, Monitoring & Procurement (RMP) team at wa.rmp@aemo.com.au.
+The RMP team will aid in completing any Facility registration process and can provide you guidance on where there may be differences from the previous market procedure for Facility Registration, De-Registration and Transfer Procedure.

 The following Facility Registration Checklist is available to assist with the process: